precice/elmer-adapter/Partitioned_Heat_Conduction/README.md

     * `<Mesh_Name>.geo`: This is the gmsh file to build geometry and generate the `.msh` file that defines mesh.
     * `<Mesh_Name>.msh`: This is the `.msh` file for ElmerSolver.
 It can be generated from the `.geo` file using gmsh, but it is provided in this repository for convenience

-# Build the adapter

-The adapter is called during runtime by Elmer, it is developed as user defined code provided by Elmer features, so it has to be built before running the simulation.
-For building, Elmer provides a FORTRAN wrapper to make sure that code compiled by the user is compatible with `ElmerSolver`.
-Make sure that preCICE is correctly installed and linked, when building the adapter (see [here](https://precice.org/installation-source-installation.html)).

-To compile the adapter, run `elmerf90 -o <Output File Name> <Fortran File> --additional-flags`.
-For this example: run `elmerf90 -o Coupler_Solver.so Coupler_Solver.F90 -lprecice` from this folder.
-This will create the actual adapter binray `Coupler_Solver.so` that will be used by Elmer to couple the code.

-# Running the example
+## Running the example

 The example is provided in three different versions: A reference case, where the problem is solved monolithically and a Dirichlet and Neumann solver, which can be used for computing either side of the domain.
 For all three cases the same steps must be executed:

 1. Go To `Reference_Problem/`, `Dirichlet_Participant/` or `Neumann_Participant/` - depending on what you want to do.
 2. Generate mesh: type `ElmerGrid 14 2 <Mesh_Name>.msh`.
+3. Link or copy over the compiled adapter library files (`.so`).
-3. Run the simulation: type `ElmerSolver case.sif`.
+4. Run the simulation  `ElmerSolver case.sif`.
 For the monolithic case you only need to run a single processes.
 For the partitioned case you have to run two processes in independent terminals.
-4. Visulaize results: results are stored in the results folder (`out`) and may be visualized using Paraview.
+5. Visualize results: results are stored in the results folder (`out`) and may be visualized using Paraview.

 **Hint** Results in other examples not necessarily exist in Results folder, the location can be modified in `.sif` file.